Independent Living Option

 Therapy

 The Therapy program provides individual and family therapy to youth receiving case management services, as well as education, support, and therapy for biological parents and foster parents.
-Therapy sessions typically take place within foster homes, which allows for better communication with foster parents regarding clients’ behaviors and clients’ abilities to adjust to living in foster care.
+Therapy sessions typically take place within the foster homes, allowing for better communication with foster parents about clients’ behaviors and their adjustment to foster care.